DeepakGandhi24/LAPS-Password-Retrieval/README.md

 ## License

+## License

-This project is for internal use only.
-All rights reserved.
+This project is licensed under the MIT License.